ravil-96/url_short/README.md

 # Coding Challenge: URL Shortener - Django

-A django....
+A django app designed to make your urls pretty and less of a hassle!

 # Description & Task Requirements

-Users can enter a URL and get shortened one back which redirects to their original URL.
+Users can enter a URL e.g "https://www.hello.com" and get shortened one back which redirects to their original URL.

 - [x] Users should be able to enter a url into an input box on your website's front page
 - [ ] Your backend will then generate a shortened path at which a User can access their url